-<<If you answered “yes” to any of the questions above, this facility is not eligible under this program. >>
+<<If you answered “yes” to any of the questions above, this facility is not eligible under this program.
+Note: HUD will not consider changes to participate in the Green MIP program after the issuance of a Firm Commitment. >>

 *Exception: The floodway and coastal high hazard area prohibitions do not apply if only an incidental portion of the project is in the 100-year floodplain, or for critical actions, the 500-year floodplain, and certain conditions are met in accordance with 24 CFR 55.12(c)(7).